 Currently copyright protection in Australia only applies to original works created by humans.

-Always check with your lecturer before using items generated by an AI tool in your assessments.
+Students should always check with your lecturer before using items generated by an AI tool in your assessments.

 All items generated using any AI tool and used in assessments require appropriate attribution that they have been created by an AI tool, the program used, what prompts were used and the date it was produced.